Working in the US: Basics

 Timeline for Filing the I-129 Form for an Nonimmigrant Worker

-Failure to file the I-129 form at the right time may lead to denied U.S. immigration status or the continuation of existing legal employment status.
+Failure to file the I-129 form with USCIS at the right time could lead to denied U.S. immigration status or the continuation of existing legal employment status.

 Getting an H-1B Visa